vivek7488/Sales-Dashboard/README.md

-# SalesDashboard Using Power BI
+# Dashboard Using Power BI